 The volume explores the relationship between urban design and human flourishing and initiates broad discussions around relevant questions such as ‘What is a healthy place?’, ‘What influences our perceptions of built environment more?
 Is it our age or our cultural background?’.
 The book includes six chapters from internationally renowned authors who attempt to unpack some of the key aspects that urban designers need to consider in order to create places that enable – rather than constrain – individuals and communities to live rich fulfilling lives.

-This book will be of great value to students, scholars, students, and researchers interested in urban design, planning, and in exploring the how built environment impacts health and happiness.
+This book will be of great value to students, scholars, and researchers interested in urban design, planning, and in exploring how built environment impacts health and happiness.

 The chapters in this book were originally published as a special issue of the Journal of Urban Design.